AnthonyLedru/fdf/README.md

 - Translation (X, Y)
 - Change the height
 - Color palette in argument
-- Color gradient between 2 points
+- Color gradient between 2 points of different height

 Controles are show in the side menu